Toenail Fungus in One Nail: Causes, Risks, and What to Do

 Pedicures or Nail Salons

-Pre-existing Nail Conditions
+Pre-Existing Nail Conditions

 Risks of Ignoring a Single Nail Infection